BarrelBrenner/tech-blog/README.md

 To install these dependencies I would type the following -- "npm i (name of dependency)".
 Once that's finished you can begin running the application which is titled the following --"node server.js".

-Also since this is deployed on Heroku make sure to install the following add-on -- JawsDB MySQL Once that's installed, restart all dynos for changes to take effect.
+Also since this is deployed on Heroku make sure to install the following add-on -- JawsDB MySQL.
+Once that's installed, restart all dynos for changes to take effect.

 This application is a basic site where you can sign-in/sign-out & also create your own topics & pages to save in